Skip to main content

-As the Honey Month competitions for 2025 approach, excitement is buzzing within the beekeeping and honey-loving communities.
-This year, we are thrilled to have Gordon and Dan as our judges, each bringing a wealth of experience and a deep passion for honey and wax.
+As the Honey Month competitions for 2026 approach, excitement is buzzing within the beekeeping and honey-loving communities.
+This year, we are thrilled to have Gordon and Rubin as our judges, each bringing a wealth of experience and a deep passion for honey and wax.
 Their expertise spans the realms of beekeeping, culinary arts, and sensory analysis, ensuring that every entry receives the thoughtful consideration it deserves.

 Gordon Carter